Men reap more rewards from having power in the workplace than women do, new research shows.

 "We know that job resources ― like authority and autonomy or income ― tend to bundle together," Schieman said.
 "And yet, our research suggests that the bundling of these job rewards continue to differ for women and men."

-The researchers said the study, which was based on data from a large national survey of Canadian workers holding a broad range of occupations, ruled out the possibility that differences in occupation level, job sector, work hours, job stress, and marital or parental statuses might be producing these differences.
+The researchers said the study, which was based on data from a large national survey of Canadian workers holding a broad range of occupations, ruled out the possibility that differences in occupation level, job sector, work hours, job stress, and marital or parental status might be producing these differences.

 Schieman believes the findings shed new light on the age-old question of which gender benefits more from authority in the workplace.